Devils, goalie Vitek Vanecek agree to $10.2M, 3-year deal - WHIZ News

 Vanecek and the team agreed to terms Tuesday on a $10.2 million, three-year contract that counts $3.4 million against the salary cap through 2025.
 After avoiding arbitration, he will make $3.55 million next season, slightly less than incumbent starter Mackenzie Blackwood, who is going into the final year of his contract.

+“There is an opportunity for me to play lots of games,” Vanecek said Tuesday from his home in Czechia.
+“I am really happy for that.
+I will battle with Mackenzie, and that’s what I need.”

+General manager Tom Fitzgerald said last week he expects Blackwood to have a bounce-back year and he is excited about the 25-year-old’s upside.

-“I’m super excited about what Mackenzie’s upside is going to be and believe he’s going to have a rebound year,” general manager Tom Fitzgerald said last week.
-“It was important to go out and find someone who was as hungry to be a No. 1 goalie and go out and push each other.”
+“It was important to go out and find someone who was as hungry to be a No. 1 goalie and go out and push each other,” Fitzgerald said.

-After Blackwood’s last season was derailed by a heel injury, Vanecek gives the Devils a level of dependability in net.
-The 26-year-old Czech went 20-12-6 with four shutouts, a 2.67 goals-against average and .908 save percentage with the Capitals last year, splitting time with Ilya Samsonov.
+After Blackwood’s last season was derailed by a heel injury, Vanecek, 26, gives the Devils a level of dependability in net.
+He went 20-12-6 with four shutouts, a 2.67 goals-against average and .908 save percentage with the Capitals last year, splitting time with Ilya Samsonov.

 The Capitals opted to trade Vanecek and not tender Samsonov a qualifying offer in the name of overhauling their goaltending with Stanley Cup-winning starter Darcy Kuemper and backup Charlie Lindgren.
 Samsonov signed a $1.8 million, one-year deal with the Toronto Maple Leafs.